What does Scottish Dental Practice Committee (SDPC) do?

 SDPC Constitution Revision February 2018

-The PDF below provides a copy of the 2017-18 BDA Scotland Fees which is produced as a service to BDA members.
+BDA Scotland Fees Guide 2019-20 which takes effect on 1 November 2019 is now available to download.
+The document is produced as a service to BDA members.
 Although ever effort is made to ensure its accuracy, the BDA will not accept responsibility for any loss or damages that might result for any inaccuracies found within the guide.